DAC-Of-Purdue/DAC-Of-Purdue.github.io/docs/_posts/2023-03-17-asabe-hackathon.md

 ---
 layout: default
-title:  "Arduino Pods"
+title:  "ASABE 2023 Hackathon"
-tags: 2022 Complete
+tags: 2023 In progress
 snippet: "Join the DAC club in building digital solution prototypes for resilient food and agricultural systems."
 ---